RDACollectionsWG/ruby-collections-client/docs/CollectionsApi.md

 opts = {
   f_model_type: "f_model_type_example", # String | Filter response by the modelType property of the collection.
   f_member_type: "f_member_type_example", # String | Filter response by the data type of contained collection member.
 A collection will meet this requirement if any of its members are of the requested type.
-  f_ownership: "f_ownership_example" # String | Filter response by the ownership property of the collection }
+  f_ownership: "f_ownership_example", # String | Filter response by the ownership property of the collection
+  cursor: "cursor_example" # String | cursor for iterating a prior response to this query }

 begin